useless-repo/switch/README.md

-# The button is OFF
+# The button is On, please?